wenlong96/dag_inference_ads/README.md

 implementing an advertising strategy, grounded in uncertainty modeling principles that maximizes the conversion of potential leads under the specific constraints posed by different clients.
-The project leverages annonymized past campaign data over a two year period to build a probabilistic graphical model capable of predicting campaign outcomes and guiding media buy settings and decisions
+The project leverages annonymized past campaign data over a two year period to build a probabilistic graphical model capable of predicting campaign outcomes and guiding media buy settings and decisions.